XMAMan/SmallSI/readme.md

 Because of the restitution of zero the normal constraint for both collisionpoints will bring the velocity from the box to zero but the box then remains stuck in the ground.

-To correct this a extra impulse is needet, which pushes the box out of the ground.
+To correct this, a extra impulse is needet, which pushes the box out of the ground.

-The box is moved in each timestep by 'body.Velocity * dt' If you want to move the box 10 pixels uppwards then 'body.Velocity*dt' must be 'new Vec2D(0, -10)' that means body.Velocity must be 'new Vec2D(0, -10) / dt'.
+The box is moved in each timestep by 'body.Velocity * dt' If you want to move the box 10 pixels upwards then 'body.Velocity*dt' must be 'new Vec2D(0, -10)' that means body.Velocity must be 'new Vec2D(0, -10) / dt'.
 Because of this the positionBias contains the follwing term:

 ```csharp
 s.InvDt * c.Depth